ez2313/CBMF4761-BWT-Final-Project/README.md

 10. sample_reference.txt

 # aligner.py
 The aligner tool runs from the command line in python and takes 2 arguments: the first argument is the read dataset and the second is the reference dataset (where the files are in the same directory as aligner.py).
-There is an optional 3rd argument to specify the output location (the default is output.txt).
+There is an optional 3rd argument to specify the output location (the default is output.txt). \

 An example of usage is: $python aligner.txt reads.txt reference.txt

 # final report.pdf
 The final report is a paper in the style of an Oxford University press Bioinformatics applications note.
 The report provides further information on the project and testing of the aligner tool.

 # generate_reads.py
 This is a script used to create randomly generated reads and reference (such as used in the testing).
-The script is run from the command line with 3 arguments: (1) the number of reads, (2) the read length, (3) the reference length.
+The script is run from the command line with 3 arguments: (1) the number of reads, (2) the read length, (3) the reference length. \

-An example of usage is: $python generate_reads.py 100 20 1000
+An example of usage is: $python generate_reads.py 100 20 1000\

-to generate 100 reads each of length 20 from a reference of length 1000.
+which would generate 100 reads each of length 20 from a reference of length 1000.
 The output of the script for the reads genereated is to reads.txt and for the reference is reference.txt

 # model.ipynb